PulseLine-Agent/PulseLine/README.md

   ngrok http 8000
   ```

 3. With the address ngrok gives you, go to Twilio's console's [active numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/incoming) and under your number, you should see a text box on the same row as "A call comes in" named URL.
-There, put your forwarding address (i.e. https://0bb469d47dfd.ngrok-free.app).
+There, put your forwarding address (i.e., https://0bb469d47dfd.ngrok-free.app).

-Congratulations you now have a running project!
+Congratulations, you now have a running project!
 To access the model, either call into the active number or use the forwarding address!

 To see evaluations, please head to 'eval.py' to see how your agent fares.